Xalgorithms/development-docs/content/architecture/data.storage.md

 draft: true
 ---

+{{% notice warning %}}

+This document is *slightly stale*.
+Some of the conceptual information is still valid, but the techinical details have or are changing.

+{{% /notice %}}

 This document explains the internal data storage of rules and tables.
 It also explains the mechanisms for matching rules against input documents.
 This is related to the [processing